InternshipsPrerequisites | Important Information | Format Options | Course Registration Grading | Proposal Forms

 Eligible candidates have four options for internship format:

 - Full-time for one semester of the academic year (minimum 15 weeks).
-Full-time means the intern works a minimum 6-hour block of time during the regular student school day, plus additional time along with the field-supervisor beyond regular school hours, as appropriate.
+Full-time means the intern works a minimum six-hour block of time during the regular student school day, plus additional time along with the field-supervisor beyond regular school hours, as appropriate.

 - Half-time for full academic year.
-Half-time means the intern works a minimum 3-hour block of time during the regular student school day, plus additional time along with the field-supervisor beyond regular schools hours, as appropriate.
+Half-time means the intern works a minimum three-hour block of time during the regular student school day, plus additional time along with the field-supervisor beyond regular schools hours, as appropriate.

 - Individually negotiated.
 This format option is tailored to the needs of the prospective intern and the opportunities available in a particular school district.